 How to find cheap car insurance

-Car insurance rates depend on many factors:
+Car insurance rates vary based on many factors, including the following:

 - Credit history